 Rather than an email chain outlining everything on the checklist for service delivery, the goal is to build a workflow that handles pushing these tasks forward.
 Tasks and approvals can run sequentially or concurrently, and you can create condition sets that call for tasks and approvals only when certain conditions are met.
-In the “new hire” example below, you’ll see conditions for software licenses and applications in the workflow.
-It’s instructing the service provider to perform one task or another based on the data in the request (in this case, required software licenses and applications).
+For example, you can create a “new hire” rule that adds conditions for software licenses and applications in the workflow.
+It can instruct the service provider to perform one task or another based on the data in the request (such as required software licenses and applications).

 An organization would likely build this out to include workspace setup, hardware setup, direct deposit, etc. As you can imagine, the entire workflow can run through this engine, with no other communication necessary.
 This way, the process is not only faster, but there’s full visibility every step of the way.

-Now let’s look at a ticket routing rule.
-In this example, we know that we want to prioritize all of the CEO’s requests.
+You can also create a ticket routing rule.
+For example, we know we want to prioritize all of the CEO’s requests.
 You can build these rules for any individuals or for entire groups of employees.
-We’ll start every automation rule with a condition.
-In this case, the condition is that the CEO, Doron Gordon, is the requester.
+You can start every automation rule with a condition to check whether the CEO is the requester.

-Next, identify the actions that should happen automatically whenever Doron is the requester.
-In this case, we’ve set every request to critical priority.
-We’ll also reassign every ticket to Ryan, since he’s the agent we trust with the CEO’s requests.
+Next, you can identify the actions that should happen automatically whenever the CEO is the requester.
+For example, you can set every request to critical priority and reassign every ticket to the agent you trust with the CEO’s requests.

 You could have requests from any individual or group of individuals automatically prioritized, routed, or assigned.
 There are options to escalate tickets that contain words such as “outage” or “urgent.”
 This could help proactive response to security issues or major incidents.